 A vision for social and economic development through flexible spectrum management

 Technologies which are designed to use license-exempt and shared spectrum have made a tremendous positive impact on the world and will continue to benefit humanity profoundly in the years to come.

-We encourageglobal regulators and administrations to adopt policies that encourage technology neutrality and flexible shared spectrum usage with maximum flexibility to create social and economic benefit advantages for all.
-The IEEE 802 wireless community provides the basic elements for such an ecosystem.
+IEEE SA urges global regulators and administrations to adopt policies that encourage technology neutrality and flexible shared spectrum usage with maximum flexibility to create social and economic benefit advantages for all.

 This statement was developed by the IEEE Standards Association and represents the considered judgement of a group of IEEE standards participants with expertise in the subject field.
 The position taken by the IEEE Standards Association does not necessarily reflect the views of IEEE or its other Organisational Units.